 I suffer from psoriasis, can I still get electrolysis?

 I suffer from PCOS (polycystic ovary syndrome), can I still get electrolysis?

 It is not a contra-indication, but in some people it doesn’t really help because too much new hair is recruited.
 You can read about the details of electrolysis on people with hirsutism/PCOS.

 Why can I not cancel my session less than two weeks in advance and get a refund like in a hotel?

 We understand your concern.
 If you cancel 3 days of an intensive program less than two weeks before, we will not find another patient to replace you because people need to plan these types of things in advance (take time off from work, etc).
 So these 3 days we will have to pay our electrologist, but she will have no client to treat.
 It is simply a different cost and income model than in a hotel.
 A hotel needs approximately the same staff if there are a few people less or more.
-In contrast to hotels, we don’t have 300 rooms and have some vacancies anyway most of the time.
+In contrast to hotels, we don’t have 300 rooms but just a few electrologists that are fully booked most of the time.
 It is actually the same policy we use as with our operations (but there the cancel time is less than one month instead of two weeks).
 We hope you understand our policy.

 We are doing our very best to keep this information up-to-date.
 In case you see anything that no longer seems accurate, or in case you have a question, please fill out the form below!